RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   "cuda_version" (str):
   Version of CUDA to use with GPU (only applicable for Kubernetes engine).
 The currently supported values are "11.4.1" and "11.8.0".
+  image:
+  A dictionary containing the custom image configurations that this operator will run with.
+  The dictionary needs to contain the following keys:
+- `"registry_name"` _str_ - The name of the registry integration to use.
+- `"url"` _str_ - The full URL of the image to use.
+Example: "123456789012.dkr.ecr.us-east-1.amazonaws.com/my-image:latest" It is recommended to get the dictionary via `client.resource("my_registry_name").image("my-image:latest")`

 **Examples**: